-&lt;sup>183 See, e.g., Rodriguez v.
+183 See, e.g., Rodriguez v.
 Banco Cent., 990 F.2d 7 (1st Cir.
 1993) (finding that "a security might exist if the defendants had promised, along with the land sales, to develop [a thriving residential] community themselves," but that "[a] simple sale of land, whether for investment or use, is not a "security."); Roe v.
 United States, 287 F.2d 435 (5th Cir.
 1961) (oil leases sold with sales pitches which promised extraordinary returns were more than offerings of naked leasehold rights and were investment contracts because the returns were garnered through the activities of persons other than the purchasers and as such, "if credited" would constitute the sale or delivery of an investment contract); and Bamert v.
 Pulte Home Corp., 445 F. App'x 256 (11th Cir.
-2011) (rejecting the plaintiffs contention that purchase agreements for at least one Orlando condominium unit were investment contract as to the plaintiff had sufficiently alleged the possible existence of an investment contract as to the exclusive rental agreements, if the rental agents were to be found to be affiliates of the condominium seller.
+2011) (rejecting the plaintiffs contention that purchase agreements for at least one Orlando condominium unit were investment contracts because the plaintiffs were under no contractual obligation to join an offered rental pool or otherwise contract with the defendant's proposed rental agent, but that the plaintiff had sufficiently alleged the possible existence of an investment contract as to the exclusive rental agreements, if the rental agents were to be found to be affiliates of the condominium seller.

-&lt;sup>184 Where the seller of the crypto assets is a legal entity established exclusively for this purpose, we also include the entity directing the establishment of the seller and receiving all or most of the proceeds of the sale here.
+184 Where the seller of the crypto assets is a legal entity established exclusively for this purpose, we also include the entity directing the establishment of the seller and receiving all or most of the proceeds of the sale here.

 considered the "sponsor" of the alleged investment contract scheme.
 In that case, Hocking v.
-Dubois, Hocking, an individual investor looking for an income-producing property, through the encouragement of his real estate broker, Dubois, purchased a rentable condominium unit in a Hawaii resort from the condominium's original purchasers, the Libermans, in a secondary transaction (rather than buying another condominium unit directly from the developer of the resort).
+Dubois, 185 Hocking, an individual investor looking for an income-producing property, through the encouragement of his real estate broker, Dubois, purchased a rentable condominium unit in a Hawaii resort from the condominium's original purchasers, the Libermans, in a secondary transaction (rather than buying another condominium unit directly from the developer of the resort).
 Following a review of written information provided to Hocking by the broker, Dubois, including information about the anticipated range of daily average rental income, shortly after the closing of the condo sale, Hocking entered into a rental pool agreement with HCP, a company acting as the rental pool operator for the resort.

 When a balloon payment on Hocking's condominium mortgage came due, he defaulted, losing his condo unit.
 Aggrieved about this turn of events, Hocking then sought to recover his loss by bringing a lawsuit against Dubois (the real estate broker), claiming that the combination of the condominium purchase and his entry into the rental pool agreement constituted an unregistered securities transaction because he entered into both the sale agreement and the rental pool agreement so he could generate yield from the condominium as a rental property and was dependent on the "efforts" of the rental pool operator.
-The District Court, holding that the condominium resale and rental pool agreement did not constitute an investment contract transaction because the condominium purchase was not conditioned on Hocking's participation in the pooling agreement, rejected Hocking's claims.
+186 The District Court, holding that the condominium resale and rental pool agreement did not constitute an investment contract transaction because the condominium purchase was not conditioned on Hocking's participation in the pooling agreement, rejected Hocking's claims.
+187